 ALSO READAmarnath attack: Forces failed to act despite intelligence inputs of 'sensational strike' Amarnath Yatra: 1,180 pilgrims leave for holy shrine with 43-vehicle convoy Undeterred by terror attacks, more pilgrims set off for Amarnath yatra Amarnath yatra attack: Don't want to play blame game on this, says Congress Amarnath yatra terror attack: 5 Gujaratis, 2 from Maha killed in Kashmir

+In 2017, the pilgrimage commenced on June 29 and will culminate on Raksha Bandhan which falls on August 7.
 "As such, the 2017 yatra is of 40 days.
 In 2016, it commenced on July 2 and concluded on August 18, and therefore, it was of 48 days," he said.